 What can conditions can be treated with TDN?

-TDN treatment technique is highly effective in treating musculoskeletal conditions, which includes pain or injury in joints, tendons, ligaments, nerves, and muscles.
+TDN treatment technique is highly effective in treating musculoskeletal conditions, which include pain or injury in joints, tendons, ligaments, nerves, and muscles.
 Myofascial pain comes from irritation in the muscles, and its contribution to musculoskeletal conditions is substantial.
 Pain in the body causes muscles to become automatically tight as a protective response.
-This causes further pain as portions of the muscle become restricted, leading to accumulation of waste products and reduced blood flow.
+This causes further pain as portions of the muscle become restricted, leading to the accumulation of waste products and reduced blood flow.
 This process becomes a vicious cycle and worsens without skilled intervention.

 Low back pain is a common condition that could be treated with TDN.
 There are many causes of low back pain, including injury from heavy lifting, poor body mechanics, or even inactivity.
 The pain can cause the muscles in the spine to tighten and become restricted, compressing the vertebrae and increasing pressure on the discs.
 All of these factors contribute to back pain and can lead to limited motion and altered body mechanics, or movement patterns.
 While some myofascial release techniques, such as soft tissue massage, can alleviate some pain, TDN is able to reach the deep stabilizing muscles (called multifidi).
 These are too deep to address with massage alone, and release through TDN allows for more rapid recovery and pain reduction.